drjulija/drjulija.github.io/content/posts/guardrail/index.md

 1. Reliability – LLMs are not deterministic, meaning they can produce different outputs for the same input, which may impact consistency.
 2. Efficiency – Deploying an LLM-based toxic content classifier in production can be costly and slow.
 For instance, using such classifier could add a delay of 2–4 seconds before displaying the final output to the end-user.
 This might negatively impact the end-user experience.

-🤔 This made me wonder: do LLM-based toxic content classifiers truly outperform traditional neural network classifiers in accuracy?
+🤔 This made me wonder: **Do LLM-based toxic content classifiers truly outperform traditional neural network classifiers in accuracy enough to justify sacrificing speed?**

 The results were surprising!